SergeyKanzhelev/apmtips/source/_posts/2014-12-04-developer-mode.markdown

 There will be formal SLAs when the services is generally available.

-Application SDK is using the following order of finding ApplicaitonInsights.config file:
+Application SDK is using the following order of finding ApplicationInsights.config file:
 	* bin folder of application (from [Application Insigths Core](http://www.nuget.org/packages/Microsoft.ApplicationInsights/0.11.1-build00694) assembly it's Assembly.GetExecutingAssembly().CodeBase)
 	* current directory - side by side with web.config for ASP.NET applications (AppDomain.CurrentDomain.BaseDirectory)